-- Capturing rainwater from macro and micro catchments - Rooftop water can be used for domestic purposes - Groundwater recharge and also -

-- Recycle wastewater

-- Look at dry sanitation options

-- Use less water.
-Do not be wasteful Do not make cities first water-wasteful and then think efficiency.

-- Only bring the deficit water from outside.
+- Capturing rainwater from macro and micro catchments - Rooftop water harvesting and groundwater recharge and also - - Recycle wastewater - Look at dry sanitation options - Use less water.
+Do not be wasteful Do not make cities first water-wasteful and then think efficiency. - Only bring the deficit water from outside.